nodejs/node/doc/api/async_hooks.md

 The `init` hook will trigger when an `AsyncResource` is instantiated.

-*Note*: `before` and `after` calls must be unwound in the same order that they are called.
-Otherwise, an unrecoverable exception will occur and the process will abort.

 The following is an overview of the `AsyncResource` API.

 ```js